cyxzheng/cyxzheng.github.io/_projects/crux.md

 These features have to do with managing funds in one’s account.

-We want to test that our check deposits feature works as well.
-Check deposits is probably the most innovative feature in mobile banking apps in the last decade.
-It’s a necessary feature, especially if we start out with no physical branches.
+Firstly, I wanted to test that our check deposits feature works as well.
+Without physical branches (yet), we needed to make sure that people can meet their banking needs through our mobile app.

 <div class="case-image"><img src="/assets/images/projects/crux/depositcheck.png" data-zoom="zoom"></div>

-Before we open physical branches, we wanted our customers to be able to meet the majority of their needs through our mobile app.
-Sending checks, paying friends, and setting up direct deposits are things that people need to do not on a day-to-day basis, but can be a major inconvenience if it needs to happen on short notice.
-It was important for us to make sure that these features worked as intended, and that our customers were aware that they existed.
+Other features, such as sending checks, paying friends, and setting up direct deposits are things that people might not need to do on a day-to-day basis, but can be a major inconvenience if it needs to happen on short notice.
+It was important for us to make sure that these features worked as intended, and that our customers are aware that they exist.

 <div class="case-image"><img src="/assets/images/projects/crux/movemoney1.png" data-zoom="zoom"></div>